 The compressor is a pump that condenses the refrigerant and circulates it through the evaporator and condenser coils.
 If this part isn’t working the freezer won’t cool – this needs to be assessed and tested with a multimeter.

 The temperature control thermostat directs power to the compressor, evaporator fan motor, and the condenser fan motor.
 If this is defective the system won’t get any voltage and the freezer won’t cool.
 A replacement part can easily be fitted by an experienced appliance repair engineer.

 If the freezer only freezes the top shelf there may be a sealed system leak in one of the shelves – and repairs can be very costly.
-Get help and advice from fully qualified engineers when you book an LG fridge freezer repair in London.
+Get help and advice from fully qualified engineers when you book an LG fridge freezer repair in London and Kent.
 And every repair will come with a six months parts and labour guarantee.